sivanivedula/cse15l-lab-reports/lab3.md

 1093:courts are now developing the goals and strategies that resulted
 ```
 * In this example, I used grep to find the word "resulted" in the Progress_report.txt file, and it returned 3 lines in which the word "process" is included.
 It also shows that these lines are line 809, 961, and 1093 in the text file.
 * My source for this command is chatGPT, and the input and output are pasted below.
-From the output from ChatGPT, I used the fifth example point.
+From the output from ChatGPT, I used the fifth example point as an idea for a grep command.

 input:
 > what are some common ways to use grep